rz501/Macaulay2-Jupyter-Kernel/README.md

 You can now use [Jupyter](http://www.jupyter.org) (Notebook or Lab) as a front-end for [Macaulay2](http://faculty.math.illinois.edu/Macaulay2/).

-M2JK is intended as a drop-in replacement for Emacs, so after installing it, you can fire up Jupyter and start coding right away.
+M2JK is intended as a drop-in replacement for Emacs.
-Some of the features that come with it are organizing your code into logical blocks (cells), alternative key bindings, using Markdown and TeX inline, conveniently storing and sharing your processed Macaulay2 code, and exporting to `m2`, `ipynb`, `html`, `pdf` and other file formats.
+Some of the features that come with it are organizing your code into logical blocks (cells), alternative key bindings, using Markdown and TeX in-line, conveniently separating, storing and sharing your Macaulay2 code and output, and exporting to various file formats like `m2`, `ipynb`, `html`, `pdf`, etc.
 A small set of "cell magic" expressions implements Macaulay2-specific features, like output mode, timeout and executable path.

-The M2JK-specific features and configuration are [documented]() in the form of a Jupyter notebook.
+The M2JK-specific features and configuration are [documented]() as a Jupyter notebook.
 For bugs or requests, open an issue.
 For recent changes, see the [changelog](CHANGELOG.md).